 Figure 8.
 Steady state methane release scenarios aerial view.
 Gale crater encircled.
 The yellow cross represent the MSL Curiosity rover location.
 Four independent methane release sources were located outside the crater ~100 km NW, NE, SW and SE of the rover landing site, each with an area of ~6,400 km2 and another one located inside of the crater ~1 grid point west from the rover with an area of ~149 km2.
+X-Y axis labels stands for distance in km.

 It is important to note that although the rover is slowly moving, it has driven ~20 km since 2012, all the MRAMS methane abundances were sampled at MSL landing site, except for the steady state methane release inside of Gale crater, that was sampled at simulated release location (~1 grid point west from the rover).